Geometric structure and existence of reducible spherical conical metrics: Examples of reducible spherical cone metrics on

-\end{example} Form \textbf{Example 7.4}, we know that each CSC-1 metric with two saddle points of angles $2\pi\cdot2,2\pi\cdot2 $ on $S^{2}$ can be constructed by using some footballs such that two saddle points are in the same geodesic connected two extremal points of $\Phi$.
+\textbf{Example 7.4} implies that some reducible spherical conical metrics on $S^{2}$ can be constructed by using some suitable footballs such that some singularities lie on the same geodesic connecting two extremal points of $\Phi$ with length $\pi$.
+We will utilize this observation to demonstrate the existence of reducible spherical conical metrics.